CodeYourFuture/fundamentals-course/lesson-2.md

 To help develop your problem solving skills, we'll play a fun game in small groups.
 Followed by a short [presentation](https://docs.google.com/presentation/d/1XzLUVxfiJE2llWTWn7Rf5T0cutcL9HCBwd09GBCzv_4/) about improving your problem solving.

+## "Algorithm recipe" review

+Last week you should have written a "algorithm recipe".
+The instructor will pick out a few of the best to read with the rest of the class.
+We'll see if there are any missing steps!

 ## Homework presentation

 For last week's homework, you will have made a presentation about something you learned in the last week.
 Now is your chance to present it!
 We'll break into groups of 3 - 4 and take turns to present to the rest of your group for **5 minutes**.